-Original post at http://dscotthagan.blogspot.com/2013/05/the-holy-spirit.html
+Original post at http://dscotthagan.blogspot.com/2014/12/christians-at-christmas-prepared-to-do.html

 stressful time of the year.
 Don't get me wrong, it is a wonderful time, but there is something about trying to get everything done before morning Christmas arrives that adds stress to this season.
 Television commercials, songs on the radio, classic movies, and our inaccurate memories of holidays gone by have us convinced that these days are to be exclusively filled with gathering with family, feasting on delicious meals, or singing the songs of the Season.
 However, those idyllic activities are often few and far between.
 Instead, many feel the hours pass with purchases, traffic, and deadlines.

 With all of this as the backdrop, imagine my reaction upon receiving word last week from the professor of my next course, that starts on January 5, that we were to have five different books read and four different projects completed before the start of our first class.
 I stared at the computer screen for a while trying to process what my eyes were telling me.
 In fairness to the professor, this class goes towards a graduate degree; I don't expect it to be easy.
 And, he did include a kind note apologizing for that this would be happening during the Christmas break.

 Then, the faintest glimmer of hope shone upon the situation; I had already read one of the books before and it would be easy to pick it up and skim its pages to refresh my memory of its contents!
 As silly as it may seem, knowing that even one little part of my preparations for the class would be stuff that I already knew brought me great joy.